-Biomedical engineers analyze and design solutions to problems in biology and medicine, with the goal of improving the quality and effectiveness of patient care.
+A biomedical engineer is someone who analyzes and designs solutions to problems in biology and medicine, with the goal of improving the quality and effectiveness of patient care.
 They work in manufacturing, universities, hospitals, research facilities of companies and educational and medical institutions, teaching, and government regulatory agencies.

-Biomedical engineers may design instruments, devices, and software; bring together knowledge from many technical sources to develop new procedures; or conduct research needed to solve clinical problems.
+A biomedical engineer may design instruments, devices, and software, bringing together knowledge from many technical sources to develop new procedures, or conducting research needed to solve clinical problems.
 They often serve a coordinating function, using their background in both engineering and medicine.
 In industry, they may create products where an in-depth understanding of living systems and technology is essential.
 They frequently work in research and development or in quality assurance.

 Some biomedical engineers design electrical circuits, software to run medical equipment, or computer simulations to test new drug therapies.
 Some also design and build artificial body parts to replace injured limbs.
 In some cases, they develop the materials needed to make the replacement body parts.
 They also design rehabilitative exercise equipment.

 The work of these engineers spans many professional fields.
 For example, although their expertise is based in engineering and biology, they often design computer software to run complicated instruments, such as three-dimensional x-ray machines.
 Alternatively, many of these engineers use their knowledge of chemistry and biology to develop new drug therapies.
-Others draw heavily on mathematics and statistics to build models to understand the signals transmitted by the brain or heart.
-Some specialty areas within biomedical engineering include bioinstrumentation; biomaterials; biomechanics; cellular, tissue, and genetic engineering; clinical engineering; medical imaging; orthopedic surgery; rehabilitation engineering; and systems physiology.
+Others draw heavily on mathematics and statistics to build models, in order to understand the signals transmitted by the brain or heart.
+Some specialty areas within biomedical engineering include bioinstrumentation, biomaterials, biomechanics, cellular, tissue, and genetic engineering, clinical engineering, medical imaging, orthopedic surgery, rehabilitation engineering, and systems physiology.
 Some people with training in biomedical engineering become professors.